oracle-livelabs/oci/oci-dns-traffic-management/lab3/lab3.md

 2. In the policy creation menu we need to input various information.

-    * type is: Load balancer
+    * Type is: Load balancer
-    * give it a name
+    * Give it a name
-    * Policy TTL: you can choose any value you like; with a high TTL value there will be less DNS traffic but more time to fail over in case a server has issues.
+    * Policy TTL: you can choose any value you like; with a high TTL value there will be less DNS traffic but more time to failover in case a server has issues.
     * Maximum answer count: we will go with one answer
     * Under the answer section we will add the IPs of the two web servers, as A records.
     * Attach the HTTP health check created in lab 2.